Jira AI recommendations in software projects

 AI summaries and search

 One of the most useful features in Jira’s native AI is its ability to summarize long comment threads.
 If a ticket has bounced between five different engineers, the new person assigned can just click a button to get the highlights.
-It’s a great way to catch up without having to read a short novel’s worth of back-and-forth.
+It’s an efficient way to catch up while relying on Jira's role as your project's source of truth.

 Atlassian also added natural language search to JQL (Jira Query Language).
-So instead of wrestling with complicated syntax, you can just type something like "show me all open bugs for me due this week," and Jira will do the heavy lifting.
+So instead of wrestling with syntax, you can just type something like "show me all open bugs for me due this week," and Jira will do the heavy lifting for you.

 Bringing knowledge together for smarter support